Menu

-Our Fit2Fit-accredited testers can attend your offices, construction sites, or factory premises, helping to minimise disruption and reduce employee downtime.
+Our BSIF Fit2Fit-accredited testers provide on-site face fit testing at offices, construction sites, and factories, helping to minimise disruption and downtime.

-Where RPE is used as a control measure, the selected RPE must be adequate and suitable.
-Any tight-fitting RPE must be fit tested, as people come in all shapes and sizes, it is unlikely that one type of respiratory facepiece will fit everyone.
+Where RPE (respiratory protective equipment) is used as a control measure, the selected RPE must be adequate and suitable.
+Any tight-fitting RPE must be fit-tested.
+As people come in all shapes and sizes, it is unlikely that one type of respiratory facepiece will fit everyone.
 Fit testing helps ensure the selected equipment is suitable for the wearer.

 The HSE estimates that 15,000 people die prematurely each year in the UK from Occupational Cancers.
 They consider all these deaths preventable with better education and awareness.
 Occupational Cancers include Asbestosis, Silicosis, Mesothelioma, Emphysema, COPD, Industrial Asthma, and many other lung-related diseases.